More about Hoarding Disorder Treatment

 Does the treatment work?

-Several outcome studies of Cognitive Behavioural Therapy (CBT) for hoarding have shown it to be an effective treatment.
+Several outcome studies of Cognitive Behavioural Therapy (CBT) for Hoarding Disorder have shown it to be an effective treatment.

 Group Treatment Programs